delphieritas/kaggle_credit_dataset_processing/README.md

     for col in convert_col:
         df_describe = df[col].value_counts(dropna=False)
         if df_describe.size <= buffer:
-            # create the rule for converting
+            # create the rule for categorical attributes converting
             mapping = dict((c, i) for i, c in enumerate(df_describe.index))
             # convert categories into digits
             char_to_int = [mapping[char] for char in df[col]]